Code of Conduct

 Don't Leave a Dead-end Trail

 Whenever possible, take a different route away from the nest site than the route you took to reach it.
-Walking to the nest and back along the same path leaves a dead-end trail that can lead predators directly to the nest.
+Walking to the nest and back along the same path several times can leave a dead-end trail that can lead predators directly to the nest.

-If you wish to search privately owned land for nests, first gain permission from the landowner.
-Remember that you are asking for a favor.
+If you want to search privately-owned land for nests, first gain permission from the landowner.
 Explain your purpose; many landowners will probably be interested to learn more about what you are doing and what birds are nesting on their property.
-Treat landowners and their property with the utmost respect, and follow any special requests that they make.
+Treat landowners and their property with respect, and follow any special requests that they make.

-Under the Migratory Bird Treaty Act of the United States and the Migratory Birds Convention Act of Canada, it is illegal to possess, import, export, transport, sell, purchase, barter, or offer for sale, any migratory bird, or the parts, nests, or eggs of such a bird except under the authority of a valid permit.
+Under current laws in the United States, Canada, and Mexico, it is illegal to possess, import, export, transport, buy, or sell any native bird, or the parts, nests, or eggs of such a bird except under the authority of a valid permit (e.g., hunting license, scientific research permit).
 Additionally, many species are protected by other state, provincial, and local laws.
 Therefore, in most instances it is illegal for you to touch or otherwise physically disturb an active nest or its contents.
+Outside of North America, follow your local laws regulating the treatment of native birds, their nests, and their eggs.